-Over the next 5 weeks we would like you to create something to help you and your classmates revise.
+Over the next 5 weeks, we would like pupils to create something to help them and their classmates revise.
 This is a 5 week project so the level of effort should reflect this time frame.
-Prizes will be awarded to the best creations.

 You can choose at least one of the following ideas:

 This is where you list the "grammar vocabulary" and the definitions